-Learn how to make classic salt dough ornaments with the kids—with baking, painting, and storage info.
+Learn how to make classic salt dough with the kids, with baking, painting, and storage info.
 This method is straight forward, easy, and thorough—and they a perfect kids holiday gift for grandparents, teachers, and loved ones!

-These homemade ornaments are a staple of childhood and I love doing this Christmas activity with my kids each year.
-We make salt dough handprints, ornaments, and sometimes, just any old shape they want to.
-It’s an easy project that we can do together—and then share as kid-made holiday gifts!
+This salt dough is a staple of childhood and I love doing this Christmas activity with my kids each year—and throughout the rest of the year too!
+We love to make salt dough handprints, ornaments, and sometimes, just any old shape they want to.
+It’s an easy project that we can do together—and then share as kid-made holiday gifts, keepsakes, or house decorations.

 Salt Dough Recipe